2decomp-fft/2decomp-fft/submissionjoss/paper.md

 Glassman's general N Fast Fourier Transform [@FERGUSON1982401], is also available to make the library more portable.

-While 2DECOMP&FFT library has been design with high order compact schemes in mind, it is possible that some derivatives can be evaluated using explicit formulation using local stencils.
+While 2DECOMP&FFT library has been designed with high order compact schemes in mind, it is possible that some derivatives can be evaluated using explicit formulation using local stencils.
 For this reason a halo support API is also provided to support explicit message passing between neighbouring pencils.